nickzman/BetterGameMode/README.md

 **Switch Game Mode back to Automatic when none of these apps are running** is also enabled by default, and, while it is enabled, it will automatically switch the Game Mode enablement policy back to Automatic once the last app currently running on the list is quit.
 But if you want Game Mode to stay on even after the last app is quit for whatever reason, you can switch this off.

 That said, I can't recommend keeping Game Mode on long-term, especially on a laptop running on its battery.
 Turning it off when it's not needed ought to reduce the computer's power usage.

+If you want to force Game Mode from ever activating, then disable **Automatically force Game Mode on when one of these apps are launched**, and enable **Automatically force Game Mode off**.